silva96/tldr/README.md

 - Language detection based on browser settings for multilingual summaries
 - Minimally invasive with careful DOM manipulation

+## Development

+### Reloading After Code Changes

+When you make changes to the extension code:

+1. Navigate to `chrome://extensions/`
+2. Find the TLDR Extension and click the refresh icon (🔄)
+3. **Important:** Changes to content scripts will not apply to already open tabs
+4. To see the changes, you must open a new tab after reloading the extension
+5. The refreshed code will only be injected into newly loaded pages

+This behavior is standard for Chrome extensions - refreshing the extension at `chrome://extensions` doesn't re-inject content scripts into existing tabs.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.